uswitch/gclouj/bigquery/README.md

 # bigquery

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to lull you into a false sense of BigQuery being an operational database, and making you think you should actually be querying it from your Clojure app.

 ## Usage

-FIXME

-## License

-Copyright © 2016 Paul Ingles

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Add it to your `project.clj` and pray.